WowWeeLabs/MiP-Android-SDK/README.md

 ![](Images/MiP.png)

-The free MiP Android SDK lets you control your [WowWee MiP robot](www.meetmip.com) on devices running Android 4.3 and above with Bluetooth Low Energy chipsets.
-To use this SDK you will also need a physical MiP robot.
+The free MiP Android SDK lets you control your [WowWee MiP robot](www.meetmip.com) and [WowWee Turbo Dave robot](http://wowwee.com/mip-turbo-dave) on devices running Android 4.3 and above with Bluetooth Low Energy chipsets.
+To use this SDK you will also need a physical MiP robot or Turbo Dave robot.

 Not all devices are compatible due to differences between manufactorers.
 Please try your device to see if it can work properly.